karl-zylinski/karl-zylinski.github.io/new/content/posts/hot-reload-gameplay-code.md

 ### My global variable dies when I hot reload!

 If you make a global variable inside `game.odin` and hot reload then that global variable will be reset its initial state when the new game DLL is loaded.
-This can be fixed by only using global variables that are pointers to fields within `GameMemory`, then when a hot reload occurs and `game_hot_reloaded` is run, you can reassign those global pointers to the correct memory inside the `GameMemory` struct.
+This can be fixed by only using global variables that are pointers to fields within `GameMemory`.
+When a hot reload occurs and `game_hot_reloaded` is run, you can then reassign those global pointers to the correct memory inside the `GameMemory` struct.

 In code this would look something like: